nccgroup/DetectWindowsCopyOnWriteForAPI/d-teb/README.md

 Impersonating Thread Enumerator for Windows
 ======================
 Enumerates which threads are impersonating on Windows.
-This will help detect when a threat actor has injected code into another process and is doing impersonation from it.
+This will help detect where a threat actor has injected code into another process and is doing impersonation from it.

 Example of it running